DLibatique/CLAS102-F19/_pages/4-grading.md

 The final exam format will be like an extended quiz (with multiple choice, fill in the blank, and matching questions) with additional short answer questions.
 The short answers may ask you to compare two passages that we’ve read during the semester, to describe social conditions or institutions in Rome, etc. The final exam will be cumulative.

+The final exam will be administered on **Thursday, December 19, from 11:30am to 2pm** in our normal classroom (Beaven 118).

 [Back to top.](#top)

 ---